cheesama/machine-learning/autorch/readme.md

 And via accessing MLflow ui server written in config.ini, user can compare among tuned experiment more specifically.

-#### 4. To Do
+## To Do
 1. Adding more optimizer options to config.ini to support various mode
+2. Supporting convert function from pytroch model to keras(tesorflow) model
-2. After autokeras code analysis, checking how to combine this and autokeras
+3. After autokeras code analysis, checking how to combine this and autokeras